seihoukei/trigger-svelte/README.md

 There are two types of handlers:

-- *Normal* - executes with given arguments and might return a value
+- *Normal* - executes with given arguments and might return a value.
+Called with `handler(...handlerArguments, ...triggerArguments)`
-- *Modifier* - executed with input value in addition to arguments and returns modified value
+- *Modifier* - executed with input value in addition to arguments and returns modified value.
+Called with `handler(input, ...handlerArguments, ...triggerArguments)`

 ### Svelte way

-Svelte-speficic Trigger functions set up a trigger that will only exist during component's life cycle, from `onMount` to `onDestroy`.
+Svelte-specific Trigger functions set up a trigger that will only exist during component's life cycle, from `onMount` to `onDestroy`.

 Normal handlers are set up with `Trigger.handles(trigger, handler, ...args)` or `Trigger.on(trigger, handler, ...args)`